- Academic Affairs

 Any Authorized User who creates, maintains or hosts a web page using UMB IT Resources is responsible for the integrity of the information contained on the page and for compliance with USM and UMB policies, and federal and state laws, including laws governing copyright, obscenity, defamation, and software piracy.

 Personal web pages and commercial web pages may not be posted using UMB IT Resources unless expressly authorized by a UMB school, unit or Affiliate and then only if the web page is related to the academic activities of the school or the operational activities of the unit or Affiliate.
-Web pages that are not in good taste are not allowed.
+Web pages that are detrimentally contrary to UMB Core Values of accountability, civility, collaboration, diversity, excellence, knowledge and leadership, are not acceptable use.
 Anyone who wants a web page primarily or exclusively for personal or commercial purposes, rather than academic activities or the operational activities of UMB or an Affiliate, should not use UMB IT Resources to create or host the web page.

 Administration and Enforcement of Policy